trueneutral1217/GoHomeless/README.md

 program, so I'll be trying to figure that one out, I'm guessing I'm not freeing up a texture or something.  other than that, I can't think of much else to do before release of demo 2 besides maybe adding an animation or two to some of the middle pages of chapter 2 since the art on those pages is a little meh.

+2/27/23 - created images and added animation to page 5 of chapter 2.